What is breathwork and does it work?

 The risks of breathwork

-Whilst the risks of breathwork are quite low, it’s always a good idea to check with your GP or medical consultant before attempting breathwork therapy.
+Whilst the risks of breathwork is quite low, it’s always a good idea to check with your GP or medical consultant before attempting breathwork therapy.

 In some cases, breathwork should be avoided, especially if you suffer from: